Momay

-Momay is a 2010 Philippine romantic comedy fantasy drama television series loosely based on the comic novel of the same name created by Elena M. Patron and directed by Darnel Joy R. Villaflor, Manny Q. Palo, and Jojo A. Saguin.
-The series stars child actress Xyriel Manabat in her title role as Miley Buenavidez, with an ensemble cast consisting of Maliksi Morales, Ejay Falcon, Lorna Tolentino, Glydel Mercado, Tyron Perez, and Queenie Padilla, with Lito Pimentel, Pinky Amador, Allan Paule, Eda Nolan, Bettina Carlos, and William Lorenzo in their supporting roles.
-The series premiered on ABS-CBN's Primetime Bida nighttime block, replacing Tanging Yaman from May 24 to September 17, 2010. and was replaced by Kokey at Ako.
+Momay is a 2010 Philippine television drama series broadcast by ABS-CBN.
+Directed by Darnel Joy R. Villaflor, Manny Q. Palo, and Jojo A. Saguin, it stars Xyriel Manabat, Maliksi Morales, Ejay Falcon, Lorna Tolentino, Glydel Mercado, Tyron Perez and Queenie Padilla.
+It aired on the network's Primetime Bida line up and worldwide on TFC from May 24 to September 17, 2010, replacing Tanging Yaman and was replaced by Kokey at Ako.

 The story revolves around a little girl who has died and come back as a ghost to protect and guard her family.
 She persists in her presence while dealing with unfinished business surrounding her family and relatives.